ohmss/workshop-spring-reactive/README.md

 #### ✅ 11a.
 Start the front end

-On the terminal `spring-petclinic-angular:bash` navigate to the Angular application.
+On the terminal `spring-petclinic-angular:npm` navigate to the Angular application.

 ```bash
 chunk {main} main.js, main.js.map (main) 331 kB [initial] [rendered]